-Thankfully, they do and they are.
+Thankfully, they do and they are – having now won three consecutive What Hi-Fi?
+Awards in 2021, 2022 and 2023.
 They time nigh-on perfectly, able to separate strands and knit them together in one glorious musical tapestry.
 The sense of rhythm and timing needs to be heard to be believed.

 The same can be said of their dynamic ability.
 In the nicest possible way, they're the kind of headphones you can put on and just forget about.
 There isn’t a single element that sticks out – bass notes don’t protrude and highs don’t cut too deep.
 They're honest, transparent and true to the original recording.
 There’s detail and analysis, but never at the expense of the music's life and emotion.

 They're comfortable and lightweight, too, and with nine different pairs of eartips, you're guaranteed a good fit.
-They may not have all the bells and whistles, but sometimes pure performance trumps all that.
+An in-line mic seals the deal, serving to make calls clearer than many rivals.

 Read the full Shure Aonic 3 review